How to Get Into Brandeis University: Acceptance Rate & Strategies

 Brandeis University Early Decision Acceptance Rate

-For the Class of 2025, Brandeis saw 585 students apply via binding Early Decision.
-Ultimately, 56% were accepted.
-This is far higher than those who applied in the regular round.
-The 2021-22 freshman cohort was made up of 35% students who applied ED.
+For the Class of 2028, Brandeis received 765 applications for binding Early Decision.
+Of those applicants, 323 were accepted, giving Brandeis a 42% ED acceptance rate.
+This rate has dropped in recent years, but is still far higher than those who applied in the regular round.
+Moreover, nearly half of the freshman cohort was comprised of students who applied ED.

 Where is Brandeis University?

 Brandeis is located 9 miles from the city of Boston in Waltham, MA.
-The city of Waltham is in Middlesex County which has a population of 62,000+.
+The city of Waltham is in Middlesex County, which has a population of 64,000+.

 How Brandeis University Rates Applicants